 U.S. ambassador to meet India's Modi, ending isolation

-NEW DELHI (Reuters) - The U.S. ambassador to New Delhi is to meet the Hindu nationalist who could be India's next prime minister, softening Washington's stance towards a man denied a U.S. visa nearly a decade ago.
+NEW DELHI (Reuters) - Washington's ambassador to New Delhi is to meet the Hindu nationalist who could be India's next prime minister, softening its stance towards a man denied a U.S. visa while ties between the two governments remain strained.

-Narendra Modi's Bharatiya Janata Party, or BJP, is considered the favorite to form a government after a general election due by May.
-He is also the chief minister of Gujarat state, where in 2002, Hindu mobs killed at least 1,000 people, most of them Muslims.
+Narendra Modi's Bharatiya Janata Party (BJP) is considered the favorite to form a government after a general election due by May.
+He is also the chief minister of Gujarat state where, in 2002, Hindu mobs killed at least 1,000 people, most of them Muslims.

 It will be the highest-profile encounter between U.S. officials and Modi since the U.S. State Department revoked his visa in 2005 over the riots, which erupted after 59 people, mostly Hindu pilgrims, were killed in a fire set on a train.

-It was not immediately clear how, if at all, the meeting would affect Modi's status, or whether the long ban will affect the U.S.-India relationship if he becomes prime minister.
-Most analysts do not expect the United States to uphold the visa ban if he does become Indian leader.
+It was not immediately clear how, if at all, the meeting would impact his status, or whether the long ban will affect the relationship if he becomes prime minister.

 The two countries are developing closer commercial and strategic ties and share almost $100 billion worth of annual trade, with the United States seeing India as a regional counterweight to China.

-But an often volatile relationship has come under strain because of a simmering trade dispute and a recent row over the of an Indian diplomat in New York after she was accused of visa fraud and underpaying her maid.
+But an often volatile bilateral relationship has come under strain due to a simmering trade dispute and a recent row over the behavior of an Indian diplomat in New York.

 U.S. automaker Ford is due to open a plant this year in Gujarat, where Modi has been praised by business leaders for cutting red tape.
 General Motors already has a production facility there.